RedGear-Studio/.github/profile/README.md

 Here are the current projects being developed at RedGear Studio:

-  - **[ASL](https://github.com/RedGear-Studio/ASL)**: ASL (A Simple Language) is an experimental programming language designed to be easy to learn and use, with a focus on simplicity and efficiency.
+  - **[ASL](https://github.com/RedGear-Studio/Atlas77)**: `Atlas77` is an experimental programming language designed to be easy to learn and use, with a focus on simplicity and efficiency.

 You can learn more about each of our projects by visiting their respective pages on GitHub .